 Donna is also working with the Clemson Coastal Research Center to cultivate the heritage seeds she discovered on Ossabaw Island.
 Her goal to grow crops of indigo, to provide supplies for her own work as well as others, has succeeded due to her labor of love, and she is ahead of her game plan.
 A bountiful crop of heritage indigo is springing forth from Donna Hardy’s commitment to understanding the past as a means to grow the future.

 Recently returning to Athens, Georgia, near her beloved Georgia Mountains, she has set up a studio on five acres in order to teach more workshops and spread the beauty of blue throughout the country.
-Her website exudes the love Donna has dedicated to her dream of preserving the genetic line of Sea Island indigo and sharing her passion of natural dyeing with others.
-This dream also includes increasing the production of Sea Island indigo, getting the word out about her project, and traveling to a few of the places around the world where indigo culture is preserved, practiced and thriving.
-Look for a crowd-sourced funding campaign in the near future–Donna is making sure we don’t forget the indigo heritage in the U.S.
+Her instagram feed exudes the love Donna has dedicated to her dream of preserving the genetic line of Sea Island indigo and sharing her passion of natural dyeing with others.
+This dream also includes increasing the production of Sea Island indigo, getting the word out about her project, and traveling to a few of the places.